 3. God has blessed us with all blessings, physically and spiritually.

-James writes, "Every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom is no variableness, neither shadow of turning."
-(James 1: 17).
-Paul says, "Blessed be the God and Father of our Lord Jesus Christ, who hath blessed us with all spiritual blessings in heavenly places in Christ."
-(Ephesians 1: 3).
+James writes, "Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation, nor shadow of turning" (James 1:17).
+Paul says, "Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with all spiritual blessings in the heavenly places in Christ" (Ephesians 1:3).